A Centralized Mechanism to Make Predictions Based on Data From Multiple WSNs: Evaluation

 \section{Evaluation}

-To check the feasibility of using this kind of solution in the presented scenario, we evaluated the energy consumption and the WSN's accuracy in OMNeT++~\cite{Varga2001} and Matlab.

-First, we simulated the energy consumption based on TelosB nodes~\cite{Platform} using BMAC~\cite{Fakih2006} as MAC protocol and a flooding routing protocol.
-Using OMNeT++ and MiXiM~\cite{Kopke}, we obtained the energy consumed by the sensor nodes according to the time interval between two measurements and the number of active nodes, as explained in Section~\ref{section:approaches}.
-Moreover, in these simulations, the sensor nodes received updates from the \EG{} every $5$ minutes.
-Based on the total energy consumed, we calculated the average energy consumption for each type of plan applied to the nodes, including the energy spent to disseminate the updates through the network.
+We considered each measurement done by the real nodes as the average of the network measurements in our simulations.
+Moreover, each set of measurements done by a node in a day was considered one day's worth of data.
+Therefore, we had enough data to simulate $48$ different days.
+To check the feasibility of using this solution in the presented scenario, we evaluated the energy consumption in OMNeT++~\cite{Varga2001} and the calculations about the performance score in Matlab.
+First, using OMNeT++ and MiXiM~\cite{Kopke}, we simulated the energy consumption based on TelosB nodes~\cite{Platform} using BMAC~\cite{Fakih2006} as MAC protocol and a flooding routing protocol.
+In these simulations, the sensor nodes received new plans from the \EG{} every $5$ minutes, as explained in Section~\ref{section:approaches}.
+We calculated the average energy consumption on each plan, considering also the energy spent to disseminate the plan changes through the network.

 In Matlab, the data from the sensors were split into a training and a validation datasets to avoid overfitting.
 Each of these datasets was defined by a set of $24$ days that were randomly selected on each run (repeated random sub-sampling validation).
 The model was fit to the training data, and predictive accuracy was assessed using the validation data.
 The tests were done over $10$ different combinations of days and the final results were averaged over the splits.
 In the end, we checked how the system behaved when the plan of \emph{Network B} was selected using only internal information (relative humidity values), only external information (temperature values) and combining both, and used the energy consumption levels to plot the results.